Keenan Reynolds (American football): 2015 season

 In the 2015 game against SMU, Reynolds broke the record for the most career rushing touchdowns in FBS history with 78, passing Montee Ball.
 Later in the season in the Army–Navy Game, Reynolds surpassed Adrian N. Peterson's record for the most rushing touchdowns in NCAA Division I history with 85.
 He later broke the record for most career total touchdowns with 88 and most rushing yards by a quarterback with 4,559.
 Reynolds also holds other quarterbacking records including the most career rushing attempts and touchdowns, most rushing touchdowns and most rushing touchdowns in a game.
 He is also the only Navy QB to go 4–0 against Army.
 Reynolds finished fifth in the Heisman Trophy running, the highest by a service academy player since Navy quarterback Roger Staubach's win in 1963.
 The 11–2 Midshipmen ended the season with a win over the Pittsburgh Panthers in the Military Bowl, winning 44–28 at home in their own stadium.
 With this win, Reynolds helped contribute to the first Navy team to ever achieve 11 wins in a season.
 Also, Reynolds and his senior class picked up their 36th win, which tied the Midshipmen class of 1909.

 Reynolds later played in the 2016 East–West Shrine Game, an annual all-star game for seniors, where he made the East team upon switching from quarterback to running back.
 Even though he did not play in the game due to tightness in his back, he was made a unanimous captain for the East team.
 Moreover, during the East–West Shrine Game, Reynolds won the Pat Tillman Award, which "is presented to a player who best exemplifies character, intelligence, sportsmanship, and service.
 The award is about a student-athlete's achievements and conduct, both on and off the field."

-After Navy

 On February 28, 2016, the Naval Academy announced that Reynolds would be the last player to wear Number 19.
 Reynolds joins the list of Roger Staubach (No. 12), Joe Bellino (No. 27), and Napoleon McCallum (No. 30) whose numbers have been retired by the academy.